-The Academic and Student Affairs Division at Vance-Granville Community College offers programs for educational improvement as well as a variety of services to ensure student success.
-Services that are available to students in the Student Learning and Success Center include advising, counseling, minority male mentoring, disability services, career and tutorial services.
+The Learning, Student Engagement, & Success Division at Vance-Granville Community College offers programs for educational improvement as well as a variety of services to ensure student success.
+Services that are available to students in Advising & College Success include advising, counseling, minority male mentoring, disability services, career and tutorial services.
 The division's Literacy programs include services to help students improve their reading, writing and math skills; earn a high school diploma or High School Equivalency (HSE); or improve English speaking, writing and reading skills for those whose native language is not English.